The Swanage Regatta & Carnival goes back to the mid 1800’s when the first sailing regatta was held in Swanage Bay.

 Over the past 40 years, the Regatta & Carnival has grown into a major south coast attraction, run by solely by volunteers, it is a week full of events (over 100), and features something for everyone, a week filled with family fun, entertainment, live music every day, running races, sand castle competitions, the sailing regatta, treasure hunts, magnificent firework displays and not forgetting one of the longest processions around.

-It is now a non-funded registered company limited by guarantee, and thousands of pounds is given to charity each year.
+It is now a non-funded Community interest Company, with thousands of pounds raised and given to charities and good causes each year.